folbricht/routedns/README.md

 ## Blocklists

+### Query blocklists

-Blocklists can be added to resolver-chains to prevent further processing and either return NXDOMAIN or a spoofed IP address.
+Query blocklists can be added to resolver-chains to prevent further processing and either return NXDOMAIN or a spoofed IP address for a DNS query that matches a rule on the blocklist.
 The blocklist group supports 3 types of blocklist formats:

 - `regexp` - The entire query string is matched against a list of regular expressions and NXDOMAIN returned if a match is found.
 - `domain` - A list of domains with some wildcard capabilities.
 Also results in an NXDOMAIN.
 Entries in the list are matched as follows: